tezoatlipoca/hamnt/README.md

 2025-04-11T23:32:25 INFO  | Added note file: foo -> /home/tezoatlipoca/.config/hamnt/notes/foo_notes.txt
 2025-04-11T23:32:25 WARN  | File does not exist but will if something is added to it: /home/tezoatlipoca/.config/hamnt/notes/foo_notes.txt
 ```
-Now lets add some content to that file
+Add some content to that file
 ```bash
 (a/r/l/q) >>
 foo This text is added to foo_notes.txt